 There are a couple of scenarios that trigger the fourth degree criminal offense.
 First, if you are caught driving while suspended twice during the same DWI suspension.
 Second, if you are suspended for a second or subsequent DWI offense and you are caught driving while suspended, that also triggers the fourth degree criminal offense.
 If you’re convicted of the criminal offense, not only are you going to jail for at least 180 days, but you will have a criminal record and will suffer all the civil penalties associated with that, such as losing your right to vote, to obtain certain kinds of employment, etc.

 What Are The Aggravating Circumstances For Driving On A DWI Suspended License?

 Simply just the act of driving is the aggravating circumstance.
 If you have been driving while suspended twice during the same period of suspension for a DWI or have received a second or subsequent DUI suspension and you still drive, you are going to jail for at least 180 days.
 For that offense, no other aggravating is necessary to trigger these extremely serious consequences.

-For more information on Driving On A DWI Suspended License, a free initial consultation is your next best step.
+For more information on Driving On A DWI Suspended License in NJ, a free initial consultation is your next best step.
 Get the information and legal answers you’re seeking by calling (609) 448-2700 today.